 Beetles keep palm groves healthy

-The dime-sized holes seen in the trunks of palms are exit holes of the two-inch, blue-black, giant palm-boring beetle, Dinapate wrightii, who lives exclusively in palm oases.
+The dime-sized holes seen in the trunks of palms are exit holes of the two-inch, blue-black, giant palm-boring beetle, Dinapate wrightii, which lives exclusively in palm oases.
 The larvae of the Dinapate beetle spend about five years chewing tunnels within the trunks of desert fan palms.
 The chewing is so loud that flickers use the noise to locate the larvae.
 Successful larva pupate within the trunk then chew their way out.
 Because their rear end is wider than their front end, they exit going backwards to avoid getting stuck.
 Emerging in June, males and females mate and then die within a few weeks.
 Eventually these beetles can kill a palm, but they only inhabit older trees.
 Giant palm-boring beetles keep the palm population young and vibrant.
 The presence of these beetles is actually a sign of a healthy oasis.